BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-slivers-of-nature.md

 </p>

 <p>
-There's a certain emotional aesthetic contrast to such a beautiful place being in such a troubled town.
+There's a certain emotional contrast to such a beautiful place being in such a troubled town.
-Similarly, the idea of a sliver of nature involves a certain physical aesthetic contrast.
+Similarly, a sliver of nature involves a physical contrast.
-That is to say, the contrast between, say, the rear parking lot of a restaurant — with its loading dock and dumpsters — and the small cluster of pines just beyond the asphalt.
+That is to say, the contrast between, say, the rear parking lot of a restaurant — with its loading dock and dumpsters — and the tranquil cluster of pines just beyond the asphalt.
 </p>

 <p>